Tsipekua

 CalArts Day of the Dead Celebration 2023

-This week-long festival was a profound homage to the enduring spirit of a culture, a testament to the unyielding soul that defines its people.
+This week-long festival was a profound homage to the enduring spirit of a culture, a testament to the souls that define its people.
 Through the universal mediums of music and dance, we captured the intricate dance of life and death, the seamless melding of spiritual and material worlds, and the harmonious blend of diverse cultural elements.

 The hummingbird, our chosen spirit guide, perfectly symbolized this year's theme.
 Esteemed for its unique capability to bridge different worlds, the hummingbird reflects the essence of the Day of the Dead.
 This celebration honors the delicate balance between life and death, where the spirits of the departed reunite with the living, creating a sacred nexus between realms.
 The hummingbird's significance was further amplified by the profound Mesoamerican concept of Ometeotl, representing the inherent duality in existence and the creative force intertwining all facets of life.
 This theme of duality, illustrated through the cyclic dance of opposites—light and dark, warmth and cold, life and death—echoed throughout the event.